ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2/markdown/problem-statement.md

 -  The players take turns to make a *valid move*, with Alice taking the first turn.
 - If the current player cannot make a valid move, then the game ends and the other player is deemed the winner.
-- A *valid move* for a player is to pick a vertex $v \ne R$ which has at least one coin in it, and move a single coin in $v$ to a vertex some non-zero number of steps along the path from $v$ to the vertex $1$.
+- A *valid move* for a player is to pick a vertex $v \ne 1$ which has at least one coin in it, and move a single coin in $v$ to a vertex some non-zero number of steps along the path from $v$ to the vertex $1$.

 For example, if the tree $T$ currently looks like this: